elu267/Final_Project/README.md

 # Final_Project

 ## Objective
-The objective is...
+Create a web application allowing anyone with a phone or computer to investigate skin abnormalities like moles.
+After submitting a photo to the app, a CNN model will evaluate the image against common conditions, recommending whether the user should visit a doctor and which condition(s) they are most likely to have.

+*Disclaimer* This application and all code are provided as technical demonstration, not as medical product.

 ## Overview
 This the HAM10000 ("Human Against Machine with 10000 training images") dataset.
-It consists of 10,015 dermatoscopicimages which are released as a training set for academic machine learning purposes and are publiclyavailable through the ISIC archive.
+It consists of 10,015 dermatoscopic images which are released as a training set for academic machine learning purposes and are publiclyavailable through the ISIC archive.

+## Application Criteria
+We wanted our application to minimize false positive errors

-#### Leision Types
+#### Lesion Types
 ##### nv:
 Melanocytic nevi are benign neoplasms of melanocytes and appear in a myriad of variants, which all are included in our series.
 The variants may differ significantly from a dermatoscopic point of view.
 ##### mel: